Shakoor v Situ: Judgment

 "unlike some alternative therapies, TCHM has a long and distinguished history; it has an oral tradition extending back some 4,000 years or more and a written tradition extending back some 2,000 years.
 It is practised alongside modern medicine in China and accordingly, I am told, a larger proportion of the world's population is treated by it than is treated by modern or western medicine.
 However, I learned little during the course of this trial as to the extent of current teaching, research, monitoring and verification of its practices in China or elsewhere."

 He considered the argument that an herbalist should be held to the same standard as a normal NHS doctor, but disagreed.

 "The Chinese herbalist, for example, does not hold himself out as a practitioner of orthodox medicine.
 More particularly, the patient has usually had the choice of going to an orthodox practitioner but has rejected him in favour of the alternative practitioner for reasons personal and best known to himself and almost certainly at some personal financial cost.
 Those reasons may include a passionate belief in the superiority of the alternative therapy or a fear of surgery or of reliance (perhaps dependence) on orthodox chemical medications which may have known undesirable side effects either short- or long-term or both.

-So long, said Livesey QC, as the herbalist complies with the UK's laws, does not prescribe prohibited or regulated substances under the Pharmacy and Poisons Act 1933, the Medicines Act 1968 or the Abortion Act 1967, so long as the herbalist takes steps to keep abreast of pertinent information in the "orthodox" medical journals, it is appropriate to hold his standard of care to that of what a reasonable herbalist would do.
-In this case the prescription had not been inappropriate for a reasonable herbalist, and accordingly Mr Situ of the Eternal Health Co. was not liable for the death of Mr Shakoor.
+The judge concluded that as long as the herbalist complies with the UK's laws, does not prescribe prohibited or regulated substances (under the Pharmacy and Poisons Act 1933, the Medicines Act 1968 or the Abortion Act 1967), and takes steps to keep abreast of pertinent information in the "orthodox" medical journals, it is appropriate to hold his standard of care to that of what a reasonable herbalist would do.
+In this case the prescription had not been inappropriate for a reasonable herbalist, and accordingly Mr Situ was not liable for the death of Mr Shakoor.